bernhardAxonIvy/doc/source/engine-guide/deployment/maven-plugin/index.rst

 The Maven `project-build-plugin
 <http://axonivy.github.io/project-build-plugin/>`_ makes automated continuous
-deployment to an |ivy-engine| possible.
+deployment to an Axon Ivy Engine possible.
 The Maven plugin can deploy projects file based or via HTTP.
 The file based mechanism is the default.

 For the :ref:`file based deployment <deployment-deploying>` the deployment